ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 : the process of submitting a Claim to a Transparency Service, applying its registration policy, storing it in the Ledger and producing the Receipt returned to the submitter.

+Registration Policy:

+: the pre-condition enforced by the TS before registering a Claim, based on its Envelope (notably the identity of its Issuer) and on prior claims already in the Registry.

 Transparent Claim:

 : a Claim that is augmented with a Receipt of its registration.
 A Transparent Claim remains a valid Claim (as the Receipt is carried in the countersignature), and may be registered again in a different TS.

-Verifier:
+Verifier (or Consumer):

-: the entity that consumes Transparent Claims, verifying their proofs and inspecting their Statements, either before using their Artifacts, or later to audit their supply chain.
+: an entity that consumes Transparent Claims, verifying their proofs and inspecting their Statements, either before using their Artifacts, or later to audit their provenance on the supply chain.

+Auditor:

+: an entity that checks the correctness and consistency of all Claim registered by a TS.

 {: #mybody}